choosedigital/api-spec/resources/PromoBanner.md

 # Promo Banners

 Choose Digital provides collections of promotional images in two sizes: 240x80, and 720x240 (in pixels).
-These lists are updated weekly.
-Individual promo banners may be changed at any time.
+The smaller 240x80 images are usually in sets of three.
+The larger 720x240 images are in collections of 4-7 images each.
+These collections are updated weekly, and individual promo banners may be changed at any time.

 ## List Available Promo Banner Ids

-A simple way to get back a list of available promo banner lists Ids.
+A simple way to get back a list of available promo banner lists ids (names).

 ### URL
 > http://[apidomain]/promo/lists/ids/[country]